akramsystems/Numerical-Encoding/README.md

 # Numerical-Encoding

-Applies Numerical Encoding for a Dataset of Cars
+Applies Numerical Encoding for a Dataset of Cars.

+#jupyter notebook file